Ascolta

 Concetti Chiave

-• Pressure is defined as the ratio of force acting perpendicularly to a surface area, measured in pascals.
+• Pressure is the ratio of force acting perpendicularly to a surface area, measured in pascals.

-• Pascal's principle states that pressure applied to an enclosed fluid is transmitted undiminished throughout the fluid.
+• Pascal's Principle states that pressure applied to an enclosed fluid is transmitted undiminished throughout the fluid and its container.

-• Standard atmospheric pressure at sea level supports a mercury column of 76 cm, measured using a barometer.
+• Standard atmospheric pressure at sea level supports a mercury column of 76cm or 760mm, measurable with a barometer.

 P = F/A